freeseawind/littleluck/README_en.md

 ## Introduction
-littleuck is a cross platform Java Swing LookAndFeel.
+littleluck is a cross platform Java Swing LookAndFeel.
 Its name inspired by a song I like [小幸运](http://bd.kuwo.cn/yinyue/7204931?from=baidu), where the "it" is dedicated to all the friends who are still struggling Swing.

 ## Features
 * Translucent shadow window border